 Our information sessions cover a variety of topics including academics, campus life, and the admissions and financial aid processes.
 The information session is followed by a student-led campus tour.

 You can schedule your visit here.
-While reservations are not formally required, they are strongly recommended so can make sure we have space for you.
+While reservations are not formally required, they are strongly recommended so we can make sure we have space for you.

 Counselors, educators, and other members of the general public are welcome to join our tours.
 However, if you plan to bring a group of 10 or more to campus, please complete the group visit request form at least three weeks prior to your visit.